Category Archives: Beacon Fell

 P1010713P1010714P1010716

-Rather than go back to the main path we struggle on a riverside trail, not recommended.
-Once out into the open meadows the going is easier and we soon reach the elegant Walmsley Bridge.
-For some reason the road is blocked and yet everything looks OK with the bridge.
-It was only when we walked up the lane did we find a landslide that had taken half the road down into the Brock.
-Could be a while before this lane is reopened, fortunately no premises have been cut off.
+Rather than go back to the main path, we struggle along on a riverside trail, not recommended.
+Once out into the open meadows, the going is easier, and we soon reach the elegant Walmsley Bridge.
+For some reason, the road is blocked, yet everything appears to be in order with the bridge.
+It was only when we walked up the lane that we found a landslide that had taken half the road down into the Brock.
+It could be a while before this lane is reopened, fortunately no premises have been cut off.
 P1010724P1010726

 P1010734P1010735P1010737P1010739P1010740